solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

 ## Build a backend API with Python and FastAPI

-FastAPI is a modern web framework for building APIs with Python, which is particularly well-suited for creating robust backend APIs.
-When developing a copilot UI with Streamlit, FastAPI can serve as the powerful backend engine that handles interactions with Azure services like Azure OpenAI and Cosmos DB.
-By leveraging FastAPI's efficient request handling and ability to integrate seamlessly with asynchronous Python code, developers can quickly set up endpoints that facilitate communication between the Streamlit front end and Azure's services.
+FastAPI is a modern framework for developing APIs with Python, which is particularly well-suited for creating robust backend APIs.
+When developing a copilot UI with Streamlit, FastAPI can serve as the powerful backend engine for handling interactions with Azure services like Azure OpenAI and Cosmos DB.
+Using FastAPI's efficient request handling, you can quickly build endpoints that enable communication between the Streamlit front end and Azure's services.
 This setup ensures that user queries to the copilot are processed smoothly, allowing real-time responses and efficient data management.
 FastAPI's simplicity and high performance make it an excellent choice for building the backend infrastructure needed to support advanced AI-driven copilots.

 ```pyPythonrom fastapi import FastAPI
 from azure.identity import DefaultAzureCredential, get_bearer_token_provider